wavefrontHQ/docs/pages/doc/trace_data_details.md

 A typical set of helper objects includes some or all of the following:

-### Operations for Applications Sender Object
+### Wavefront Sender Object

 When you instrument an application, you set up a mechanism for sending metrics and trace data to the Operations for Applications service.
 Choose between:

 * Sending data directly to the Operations for Applications service, also called [direct ingestion](direct_ingestion.html).
 * Sending data to a [Wavefront proxy](proxies.html), which then forwards the data to the Operations for Applications service.

-Your choice is represented in your code as an Operations for Applications sender object.
+Your choice is represented in your code as a Wavefront sender object.
 (Most Operations for Applications SDKs define objects of type `WavefrontSender` or simply `Sender`.
 A few SDKs define a pair of separate `Client` objects.)
-An Operations for Applications sender encapsulates the settings you supply when you instrument your microservice.
+A Wavefront sender encapsulates the settings you supply when you instrument your microservice.
 The settings in your code must match the Wavefront proxy ports and configurations you define when sending data.

-{% include note.html content="You can use an Operations for Applications sender to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Operations for Applications service.
+{% include note.html content="You can use a Wavefront sender to tune performance by setting the frequency for flushing data to the Wavefront proxy or the Operations for Applications service.
 If you are using direct ingestion, you can also change the defaults for batching up the data to be sent." %}

 <!--- change links when proxy/dir ing decision is in a single section --->